ULHPC/tutorials/basic/getting_started/README.md

 		(access)$> oarsub -I

-  Notice that with no parameters, oarsub gave you one resource (one core) for two hour.
+  Notice that with no parameters, oarsub gave you one resource (one core) for two hours.
 You were also directly connected to the node you reserved with an interactive shell.
-  No exit the reservation:
+  Now exit the reservation:

         (node)$> exit      # or CTRL-D

   When you run exit, you are disconnected and your reservation is terminated.

-To avoid anticipated termination of your jobs in case or errors (terminal closed by mistake), you can reserve and connect in 2 steps using the job id associated to your reservation.
+To avoid anticipated termination of your jobs in case of errors (terminal closed by mistake), you can reserve and connect in two steps using the job id associated to your reservation.

 * First run a passive job _i.e._ run a predefined command -- here `sleep 10d` to delay the execution for 10 days -- on the first reserved node: